Deeply rooted in a firm foundation

 Our Coat of Arms was approved by the Bureau of Heraldry in 1988 and depicts the name of the school and its inherent philosophy.
 The shape is that of a spade symbolising the pioneering spirit with which the school was started.
 The two willow trees standing on the ridge, nurturing and protecting the Tudor Rose as it blossoms represent the name of the school.

-parent and teacher, while the Tudor rose identifies our English heritage and symbolises
+the parent and teacher, while the Tudor rose identifies our English heritage and

 the academic, the cultural, the physical and social development.